amq/vnnpro/README.md

+## Vnnpro

 A customized ```centos/7``` image created for PHP development.
 Optimized for performance and low memory usage.
-Runs 3 PHP versions simultaneously.
-Supports automatic updates.
+Runs multiple PHP versions simultaneously.
+Supports automatic updates and has a persistent MySQL storage out of the box.

+USE WITH CAUTION AND HAVE BACKUPS

+VNNPRO IS PROVIDED "AS IS," WITHOUT WARRANTY OF ANY KIND

 ## What's inside